 To get the fancy cut lattice strips, I used a pastry wheel.
 You could also use a pizza cutter and have even edged strips.

 If you don’t want to tackle a lattice top you can put a solid crust on top.
 Just be certain to cut a few vent holes in the middle.
+For step by step directions for creating the lattice crust, check out this raspberry rhubarb pie recipe.

 Don’t forget to PIN for later!